-By seeing its interface one can immediately identify whether there is any problem or not because of the color-coded cards on health and process of different Database services.
-The red in colors will show that there is some problem which the admin should rectify immediately.
+By seeing its interface one can immediately identify whether there is any problem or not because of the color-coded cards on the health and process of different Database services.
+The red in colors will show that there is some problem that the admin should rectify immediately.

 On the Red-Gate DB monitoring tool, the admin can set some particular threshold for resources or processes, the moment it crosses the set target limit, a notification or system alert will be generated.
 For ease, it comes with around forty pre-configured system alerts.

-It is also available for 14 days trial after that the user has to pay $1,565 for its SQL monitor tool that comes with 1-year support & upgrades.
+It is also available for 14 days trial after that the user has to pay $1,026 for its SQL monitor tool comes with 1-year support & upgrades.